bendatsko/PathVis/README.md

 ## Introduction

-> PathVis is a web-based algorithm visualizer that I created after becoming introduced to the mesmerizing intricacy of algorithms by Clement Mihailescu.
+> PathVis is a web-based algorithm visualizer that I created after being introduced to algorithms by Clement Mihailescu.
 This program was written using vanilla JS & CSS.
 It also features a mediocre excuse for a material design-inspired UI.
 > Check it out here: https://pathvis.bendatsko.com/#about (Use Chrome!)

 ## Visualizable Algorithms
-> Dijkstra’s Algorithm
+- Dijkstra’s Algorithm
-> A* Search
+- A-Star Search
-> Greedy Search
+- Greedy Search
-> Breadth-First Search
+- Breadth-First Search
-> Depth-First Search
+- Depth-First Search

 ## Regarding Instructions